eni21-star/fumarole/README.md

-# FUMAROLE Nigeria Limited is a leader in engineering consultancy/construction and procurement of different types of Equipment/materials in the oil and gas industries.
+# FUMAROLE Nigeria
+Fumarole Limited is a leader in engineering consultancy/construction and procurement of different types of Equipment/materials in the oil and gas industries.
 Our capacity covers a spectrum, from feasibility studies, design, procurement, construction and commisioning of projects in Electrical, Mechanical and Civil Engineering.